imarc/handbook/frontend.markdown

 on the body tag.
 Use the ID for a single page.
 Use the class for styles that are common within an entire section.

-ID use case: Headlines must use a font-weight: 700; on the MacBook Pro page to align with marketing materials.
+**ID use case**: Headlines must use a font-weight: 700; on the MacBook Pro page to align with marketing materials.

-Class use case: Buttons need to be silver for all pages within the Products section
+**Class use case**: Buttons need to be silver for all pages within the Products section

 	<body class="products" id="macbook_pro">